 This is why I was a bit disappointed with the ending.
 At the end, starring at Willis starring at Emily Blunt, shielding the future Rainmaker, Gordon-Levitt had three options: 1) kill Willis and help Emily raise the Rainmaker and make sure he harnesses his powers for good.
 2) Help Willis hunt down the future Rainmaker to make sure his reign of terror never starts.
 But Joseph picked the third and what I thought was the worst of the three options he had: killing himself (and in turn taking Bruce with him to the afterlife) leaving the world to fend for itself against the Rainmaker.

-Looper gets a on my Terror Alert Scale.
+Looper gets a

 No comments: